vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 whether all students benefit similarly from their classroom type or if some subgroups (e.g., distinguished by experiencek) benefit more.

-## Part 2: Additional Activities
+## Part 2: EDA using some R programming functions

-In this section, you will be directed to use specific tools, but you may apply them to the data set as you see fit.
-In each section, write a brief explanation of how you are using the tool.

 ### Table Operations

 #### `group_by`, `summarize`, and `mutate`

-Use `group_by`, `summarize`, and `mutate` to modify and summarize the data in ways not performed in the previous section.
-Perform three separate applications of these tools.
-Write a paragraph explaining your intent and what you learn from the results of the computations.
+Three separate applications of these tools.

 ``` r
 # 3rd grade total average math and reading scaled score based on school type